valory-xyz/market-creator/packages/valory/agents/market_maker/README.md

-## Market Maker Service
+# Market Maker agent

-Market Maker service processes worldwide news using an LLM and opens prediction markets on the Gnosis chain.
-The service roughly works as follows:
+Market Maker agent processes worldwide news using an LLM and opens prediction markets on the Gnosis chain.
+The agent roughly works as follows:

 1. Gather headlines and summaries of recent news through a third-party provider.
 2. Interact with an LLM (using the gathered information in the previous step) to obtain a collection of suitable questions to open prediction markets associated to future events.